department-of-veterans-affairs/vets-website/va-gov/pages/records/get-military-records.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can view, review, and print documents from your Official Military Personnel File.
+You can review and print documents from your Official Military Personnel File.

-<b>This includes your:</b>
+<b>You can access your:</b>
 <ul>
   <li>DD214</li>
   <li>Report of Separation</li>
   <li>Other release papers</li>
 </ul>

-<b>This may also include documents with information about aspects of your service, such as your:</b>
+<b>You may also be able to access documents with information about aspects of your service, such as your:</b>
 <ul>
   <li>Duty stations and assignments</li>
   <li>Training, qualifications, and performance</li>